fanglingsu/vimb/man.md

 dns-prefetching (bool)
 : Indicates if Vimb prefetches domain names.

+download-command (string)
+: A command with placeholder `%s` that will be invoked to download a URI in case `download-use-external` is enabled.

+: The following additional environment variable are available:
+: - `$VIMB_URI` The URI of the current opened page, normally the page where the
+    download was started from, also known as referer.
+: - `$VIMB_DOWNLOAD_PATH` Setting value of `download-path` which would be used
+    normally for downloads.
+: Example:
+: `:set download-command=/bin/sh -c "cd '$VIMB_DOWNLOAD_PATH' && curl -sLJOC - -e '$VIMB_URI' %s"`

 download-path (string)
 : Path to the default download directory.
 If no download directory is set, download will be written into current directory.
 The following pattern will be expanded if the download is started `~/`, `~user`, `$VAR` and `${VAR}`.

+download-use-external (bool)
+: Indicates if the external download tool set as `download-command` should be used to handle downloads.
+If this is disabled Vimb will handle the download.

 editor-command (string)
-: Command with placeholder '%s' called if form field is opened with $EDITOR to spawn the editor-like `x-terminal-emulator -e vim %s`.
-To use Gvim as the editor, it's necessary to call it with `-f' to run it in the foreground.
+: Command with placeholder `%s` called if form field is opened with `$EDITOR` to spawn the editor-like `x-terminal-emulator -e vim %s`.
+To use gvim as the editor, it's necessary to call it with `-f` to run it in the foreground.

 font-size (int)
 : The default font size used to display text.